i2group/analyze/documentation/developer_essentials_example_documents.md

     </i2-data-source>
     ```

+    Note: If this is the first data source that you added, the value is `daod1`.

 6. Make a note of the value of the `id` attribute of the `<i2-data-source>` element.
-If this is the first data source that you added, the value is `daod1`.
 7. To redeploy i2 Analyze, run the following command:

     ``` {.pre .codeblock}